AlbianWarp/AlbianWarpGameModifications/docs/Albian Warp CAOS Developer Documentation.md

 There are eight types of `REQU` RTDMAs:

-* Request:
+* **Request**: Recieved when someone requests a chat with the user.
+This creates the Chat Request Indicator agent (1 1 214) that will appear on the user's screen with a 15 second timer.
+Depending on the user's response, either an Accept, Decline, or Timeout RTDMA is sent back to the requesting user.

-* Accept:
+* **Accept**: Recieved when someone accepts a chat request that the user has sent.
+This creates the Chat Window Agent (1 1 210) and the conversation can begin.

-* Invite Accept: A user you have invited to an existing chat has accepted your invitation.
-This will add this user to your chatter list and then push everyone else in the chatroom a `CHAT`: Update RTDMA to ensure that the new chatter is also added to thier lists.
+* **Decline**: Recieved when someone declines a chat request that the user has sent.
+This sets the appropriate message on the comms screen.

-* Decline:
+* **Timeout**: Recieved when someone ignores a chat request that the user has sent, allowing the 15 second timer to tick down to zero.
+This sets the appropriate message on the comms screen.

-* Invite Decline: A user you have invited to an existing chat has declined your invitation.
+* **Join Existing Chat**: Recieved when someone invites the user to a chat session that is already in progress.
+Just like a normal Request RTDMA, this creates the Chat Request Indicator agent.
+However, these RTDMAs can contain several pairs of additional NAME variables named "chatter1\_UserID" and "chatter1\_Nickname" (or chatter2\_UserID", etc) containing the usernames of each chatter that is already in the chat.
+If the user accepts the invitation, an Invite Accept RTDMA is send back, the Chat Window is created and is populated with the names of the other users in the chat.
+If the user declines or ignore the invitations, an Invite Decline or Invite Timeout RTDMA is sent back accordingly.

-* Timeout:
+* **Invite Accept**: Recieved when someone the user has invited to an existing chat accepts their invitation.
+This will add the new chatter to the user's chatter list and then send each other user in the chatroom a `CHAT`: Update RTDMA to ensure that the new chatter is also added to thier lists.

-* Invite Timeout
+* **Invite Decline**: Recieved when someone the user has invited to an existing chat has declined the invitation.
+Prints an appropriate message in the chat window to alert the user.

-* Join Existing Chat:
+* **Invite Timeout**: Recieved when someone the user has invited to an existing chat has ignores a chat request that the user has sent, allowing the 15 second timer to tick down to zero.
+Prints an appropriate message in the chat window to alert the user.